KiltedCode/khandaria-campaign/sessions/2022/2022-08-18-source-of-evil.md

 the fight continues
 fire guy 3 / 10 rounds
-halbir moves up to be closer to `Lucy`, knowing she's hurting
+Halber moves up to be closer to `Lucy`, knowing she's hurting
 `Lucy` bites and burns everyone
-halbir and `Qa'dat` vomitting
+Halber and `Qa'dat` vomitting
-halbir also poisoned
+Halber also poisoned
 one gets away but `Lucy` chases down one

 loot the bodies